{

 Instance of 'Employee'

 Here, printing an instance or instance.toString() prints Instance of ‘Employee’, It internally calls object.toString() and prints it.
-And it does not help the developer to inspect what type of data holds in properties.
+It does not help the developer to inspect what type of data is held in properties.

 How to Print a dart object to console in Dart

-When you are accessing an instance variable of an object, the default toString() method returns the string and returns the Instance of ‘Employee’.
+When accessing an instance variable of an object, the default toString() method returns the string Instance of 'Employee'.

-So, You override the toString() method in a class and print an object.
+To customize this behavior, you can override the toString() method in a class to print the desired representation of the object.

-Let’s override the toString method in Employee.dart, Inside a method, Write a code to return the properties and values with your format.
+Let’s demonstrate by overriding the toString method in Employee.dart.
+Inside this method, write code to return the object’s properties and values in a preferred format:

 @override